 How Can We Prevent Sexual Violence?

-We can all play a role in preventing sexual violence and establishing norms of respect, empathy, and equity.
+Sexual violence is 100% preventable.
+We can all play a role in preventing sexual violence by establishing norms of respect, empathy, and equity.

 NJCASA leads community-based and statewide primary prevention efforts in our work to eliminate sexual violence.
 Explore NJCASA’s approach to prevention.

 Law & Policy

 NJCASA advocates for public policy and legislation that supports survivors and reduces the risk of sexual violence statewide.
 Stay up-to-date on our efforts.

 NJCASA provides trainings and presentations on topics related to sexual violence.
 Learn more about our upcoming, on-demand, and customized trainings.

 1. Smith, G. S., Zhang, X., Basile, K.C., Merrick, M. T., Wang, J. Kresnow, M., & Chen, J. (2018).
 The National Intimate Partner and Sexual Violence Survey: 2015 data brief – updated release.
 Retrieved from https://www.cdc.gov/violenceprevention/pdf/2015data-brief508.pdf